-- Access the online GoArmyEd Portal (www.goarmyed.com). - Complete the Common Application in the GoArmyEd Portal. - Complete the SOU (Statement of Understanding). - Register for UMUC Asia courses in the GoArmyEd Portal. - Follow instructions, in the GoArmyEd Portal, to receive tuition assistance. - Pay all fees in full prior to the first class meeting.
+- Access the online GoArmyEd Portal (www.goarmyed.com). - Complete the Common Application in the GoArmyEd Portal. - Complete the SOU (Statement of Understanding). - Register for UMUC Asia classes in the GoArmyEd Portal. - Follow instructions in the GoArmyEd Portal to receive tuition assistance. - Pay all fees in full prior to the first class meeting.

-Students who change their degree plan in the GoArmyEd Portal will automatically have their SOCAD student agreement removed.
+When a student changes his or her degree plan in the GoArmyEd Portal, the student's SOCAD student agreement will automatically be removed.
 GoArmyEd requires a new SOCAD agreement for every change of degree plan.